 Regina moved to Cornwall settling in Polperro in 1984.
 She attended Looe Comprehensive School then went on to Falmouth School of Art, followed by Crewe and Alsager College where she gained an Art Degree.
 After extensive worldwide travel obtained a PGCE and became a freelance art teacher.
 Regina is now a self-employed painter, mainly selling paintings of Cornish harbours.
 She has raised her 2 children alone and has run an Art Gallery on the beautiful harbour at Polperro since 2009.
 Regina had moved from house to house around Polperro because of affordability issues, so she was DELIGHTED to become a tenant with CRHA in October 2018.

-Sophie currently works for a large housing association in Cornwall overseeing customer engagement and support, prior to this working on the Isles of Scilly in a variety of roles including housing management, tenancy support and economic development.
+Sophie currently works for a large housing association in Cornwall overseeing retrofit and environmental improvements to the association’s homes.
+Prior to this Sophie has worked in a variety of roles including housing management, tenancy support and economic development both across Cornwall and on the Isles of Scilly.
 Sophie also resides in a CRHA shared ownership home.

 Gary is a chartered Quantity Surveyor who has been involved in construction and infrastructure for over 40 years, working across a range of sectors including education, healthcare and accommodation as well as transport.
 His work has covered all facets from origination, funding, transaction management, through development and operations.
 This included creating facilities management services to maintain various properties .
 He also has extensive experience outside the UK and has secured business in Europe, India, Asia Pacific and the Americas.
 Gary is now keen to apply those skills and experience to support the Association in meeting it’s aims and objectives.